How To Sell An Apartment in Seattle, WA

 Is Selling an Apartment or Condo Different From Selling a House in Seattle?

 Yes.
-Selling flats and condominiums is harder because of HOA bylaws, monthly dues, shared amenities, resale certificates, and HOA disclosures.
+Selling apartments and condos is harder because of HOA bylaws, monthly dues, shared amenities, resale certificates, and HOA disclosures.
 More than single-family homes, building management, shared spaces, rental limits, and pet rules are looked at more closely.

 What is the Best Time of Year to Sell an Apartment in Seattle?